timothy-huang/my_blog/_posts/2022-05-18-Consulting vs Product Management Interviews, or Why PM Interviews Are Hell.md

 Consulting interviews are more focused on strategy, whereas PM interviews require you to think about strategy *and* implementation, with particular consideration towards design and engineering.
 This is partly why it's so hard to get an entry-level PM role -- you need to have a ton of breadth in order to cover all the different questions that can come up in PM interviews.

-# PM behaviorals are more nuanced
+# PM behaviorals require more nuance

 Like for most other jobs, you'll get the "Why X?" question for both consulting and PM behavioral interviews.